MicrosoftDocs/bot-docs/articles/deploy-bot-github.md

 ms.reviewer:
 ---

-# Deploy a bot to Azure from Github
+# Deploy a bot to Azure from GitHub

 Azure allows continuous integration of your Git repository with your Azure deployment.
 With continuous integration, when you change and build your bot's code, the bot will automatically deploy to Azure.
-This tutorial shows you how to deploy a bot to Azure via continuous integration from Github.
+This tutorial shows you how to deploy a bot to Azure via continuous integration from GitHub.

 > [!NOTE]
 > If you created a bot with the Azure Bot Service, your bot deployment was part of the Azure Bot Service bot